 Definition of Held to maturity securities

-Held to maturity securities are debt securities for which a firm has the ability and intention to hold till maturity.
-These are having fixed payments and these securities are reported at cost, not the fair value in the balance sheet.
-The reason for not adjusting this to fair value is that the owner of the security will keep these till maturities and at that point face value of investments will get redeemed.
+Held to maturity securities are debt securities for which a firm can and intends to hold until maturity.
+These have fixed payments, and these securities are reported at cost, not the fair value in the balance sheet.
+The reason for not adjusting this to fair value is that the security owner will keep these till maturities, and at that point, the face value of investments will get redeemed.
 Hence temporary price change is not recognized for these securities.

 Components of Securities

 Investment Securities are classified into 3 types:

 As mentioned before, these are to be held until maturity, which is recorded at cost in books.
 Coupon or interest payment from these securities is recorded in the income statement as interest income.
 The value of these securities is not adjusted each year as per the market.